Pumpkin-MC/Pumpkin-Docs/docs/nl/config/proxy.md

 #### `enabled`: Boolean

-Whether Velocity support is enabled or not.
+Of Velocity-ondersteuning is ingeschakeld of niet.

 :::code-group
 ```toml [features.toml]{2}